jtlapenna/multi-agent-content-system/hybrid-project/comprehensive_implementation_plan.md

    - Test publishing workflow against actual capabilities
    - Ensure API compatibility and authentication

-6. **Social Agent Instructions Audit**
+6. **Social Agent Instructions Audit** (DISABLED FOR NOW)
-   - Review `agents/social/instructions.md` against `utils/notificationService.js`
+   - Review `agents/social/instructions.md` - Currently disabled, will be implemented later
-   - Verify social media and notification tools
-   - Test social workflow against actual capabilities
+   - Social posts are handled by Publishing Agent as placeholders in blog frontmatter
-   - Identify any missing social media utilities
+   - Will be implemented when social media automation is prioritized

 #### **📊 Audit Deliverables:**
 - **Instruction-Utility Compatibility Matrix** - Shows which instructions work with which utilities